-- a.
-If the subdivider changes the subdivision application or preliminary plat before the public hearing for major subdivisions, or before the governing body makes its decision for first minor subdivisions, the subdivider shall submit the amended application or preliminary plat to the subdivision administrator for review. - i.
-Within 5 working days of receiving the amended application or preliminary plat, the subdivision administrator shall determine whether the changes to the subdivision application or preliminary plat are material, as determined in Subsection (c) below. - ii.
-The applicable review period is suspended while the subdivision administrator considers the amended application or preliminary plat. - iii.
-If the subdivision administrator determines the changes are not material, the applicable review period resumes when the subdivision administrator mails notice of the decision to the subdivider. - iv.
-If the subdivision administrator determines the changes are material, the subdivision administrator shall either require the subdivider to schedule a new pre-application meeting and resubmit the application and preliminary plat as a new subdivision application or proceed with the applicable review period upon certification from the subdivision administrator that the application is sufficient for review.
+- A. If the subdivider changes the subdivision application or preliminary plat before the public hearing for major subdivisions, or before the governing body makes its decision for first minor subdivisions, the subdivider shall submit the amended application or preliminary plat to the subdivision administrator for review.
+Subdividers will schedule a time to submit the amended application or preliminary plat to the subdivision administrator. - I. Within five (5) working days of receiving the amended application or preliminary plat, the subdivision administrator shall determine whether the changes to the subdivision application or preliminary plat are material, as determined in Subsection (C) below. - II.
+The applicable review period is suspended while the subdivision administrator considers the amended application or preliminary plat. - III.
+If the subdivision administrator determines the changes are not material, the applicable review period resumes when the subdivision administrator mails notice of the decision to the subdivider. - IV.
+If the subdivision administrator determines the changes are material, the subdivision administrator shall either require: - 1. the subdivider to schedule a new pre-application meeting and resubmit the application and preliminary plat as a new subdivision application with payment of a new application fee, or - 2. proceed with the applicable review period upon certification from the subdivision administrator that the application is sufficient for review. - B. By making changes to a pending subdivision application or preliminary plat, the subdivider consents to suspension of the review period as provided above in Subsection (A)(II). - C. The following changes, although not an exhaustive list, may be considered material: - I. configuration or number of lots; - II. road layout; - III. configuration of park land or open spaces; - IV. easement provisions; - V. designated access; or

-- b.
-By making changes to a pending subdivision application or preliminary plat, the subdivider consents to suspension of the review period as provided above in Subsection (a)(ii). - c.
-The following changes, although not an exhaustive list, may be considered material: - i. configuration or number of lots; - ii. road layout; - iii. configuration of park land or open spaces; - iv. easement provisions; - v. designated access; - vi. changes to the proposed use of the lots; or - d.
-A subdivider whose subdivision application or preliminary plat has been deemed materially changed by the subdivision administrator may appeal the subdivision administrator's decision to the governing body.
-The subdivider may request a public meeting with the governing body for first minor subdivision, or a public hearing with the governing body for major subdivisions and may submit additional evidence to show that the changes to the preliminary plat are not material. - i.
-The applicable review period is suspended until the governing body decision on the appeal is made. - ii.
-If the governing body concludes that the evidence and information demonstrate that the changes to the subdivision application or preliminary plat are material, the governing body shall require the subdivision application and preliminary plat to be resubmitted pursuant to Subsection (a)(iv) above. - iii.
-If the governing body concludes that the evidence and information demonstrate that the changes to the subdivision application or preliminary plat are not material, the applicable review period resumes as of the date of the decision. - iv.
-By appealing the decision of the subdivision administrator, the subdivider agrees to suspension of the applicable review period provided in Subsection (d)(i).
+- VI. changes to the proposed use of the lots. - D. A subdivider whose subdivision application or preliminary plat has been deemed materially changed by the subdivision administrator may appeal the subdivision administrator's decision to the governing body.
+The subdivider may request a public meeting with the governing body for first minor subdivision, or a public hearing with the governing body for major subdivisions and may submit additional evidence to show that the changes to the preliminary plat are not material. - I. The applicable review period is suspended until the governing body decision on the appeal is made. - II.
+If the governing body concludes that the evidence and information demonstrate that the changes to the subdivision application or preliminary plat are material, the governing body shall require the subdivision application and preliminary plat to be resubmitted pursuant to Subsection (A)(IV) above. - III.
+If the governing body concludes that the evidence and information demonstrate that the changes to the subdivision application or preliminary plat are not material, the applicable review period resumes as of the date of the decision. - IV.
+By appealing the decision of the subdivision administrator, the subdivider agrees to suspension of the applicable review period provided in Subsection (D)(I).